The-Honeypot-Archive-Project/.github/profile/README.md

 # Founders

-This project was originally founded by Veronica Valeros <vero dot valeros at gmail dot com>, a security researcher at the Stratosphere Research Laboratory, AIC, FEL, Czech Technical University in Prague
+This project was originally founded by Veronica Valeros, a security researcher at the Stratosphere Research Laboratory, AIC, FEL, Czech Technical University in Prague